-The June 2021 ADF SuperRatings Fundamentals Report rated the ADF Super insurance offering as "benchmark".
+The May 2022 ADF SuperRatings Fundamentals Report rated the ADF Super insurance offering as "benchmark".

-The Board conducted an annual review of the Insurance Management Framework (IMF) and Insurance Strategy in November 2021.
+The Board conducted an annual review of the Insurance Management Framework (IMF) and Insurance Strategy in September 2022.
 The Board determined that the lifePLUS group insurance for ex-ADF members was appropriate to their beneficiaries and has appropriate fees, which do not inappropriately erode the retirement income of those beneficiaries, having regard to fees as a percentage of the average customer's salary.
-The annual review also included a comprehensive external review of the IMF, completed by KPMG.
+A comprehensive external review of the IMF in compliance with APRA Prudential Standard SPS250 was earlier completed by KPMG in September 2021 with an overall 'Strong Controls' rating.